simlu/xmonad/useful/virtualization.md

 # VMware

 ## Misc
-* Enabling 3D Acceleration can result in reduced CPU performance (if you are experiencing reduced performance compared to VirtualBox try turning it off)
+* Enabling `3D Graphics` can result in reduced CPU performance (if you are experiencing reduced performance compared to VirtualBox try turning it off)

 ## Settings
 * Under `Preferences > Display` disable the option `Show toolbar edge when unpinned in full screen`